 Toddler Storytimes with Jen Hamilton

 In November, they are on the 6th, 13th, and 20th.

 Heather Simpson will be back to do nature classes once a month for us on Zoom.

-Our first one, "Backyard Birds" will be on October 22nd at 3:00 for kids in grades K and up.
+Our second one, "Animal Camouflage" will be on November 19th at 3:00 for kids in grades K and up